JesseDWhite/mr-robogers-neighborhood/README.md

 Code: beepBoop(0)
 Expected Output: ["0"]

-Test: it should return an array of "Beep!" if the number 1 is given."
+Test: "it should return an array of "Beep!" if the number 1 is given."
 Code: beepBoop(1)
 Expected Output: ["Beep!"]

+Test: "it should return "Won't you be my neighboor?" if 3 is given."
+Code: beepBoop(3)
+Expected Output: ["Won't you be my neighboor?"]